dtpublic/malhar-angular-dashboard/README.md

 This project welcomes new contributors.

 You acknowledge that your submissions to DataTorrent on this repository are made pursuant the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) and constitute "Contributions," as defined therein, and you represent and warrant that you have the right and authority to do so.
+Please include the Apache 2.0 license text file (found here: http://apache.org/licenses/LICENSE-2.0.txt) along with your contribution.

 ## Examples